ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 An Alabama obituary search can be done by querying local publications in the judicial district where the deceased was resident.
 Some publications maintain an online database or index of publications.
 To proceed with Alabama obituary search using these databases, input the full name, the date of death, and the location of death into the database and the results will be generated.
 Where online options are not available, the requestor may query the local library or national center for vital statistics.

-Likewise, public requesters seeking to obtain the obituary information of a specific person can do so online by sending a mail-in request to the office of vital records in Alabama or the public health department.
+Likewise, public requesters seeking to obtain the obituary information of a specific person can do so online by sending a mail-in request to the Office of Vital Records in Alabama or the public health department.

 Alabama death notices are public notices published in dedicated columns of local newspapers by family members or close relatives of a deceased person to officially inform the public of their death.
 The publication usually covers details such as the decedent's surviving family and details of the funeral.

-The only difference between death notices and obituaries is that while a death notice is usually brief, obituaries are detailed and lengthy.
+A key difference between death notices and obituaries is that while a death notice is usually brief, obituaries are detailed and lengthy.
 However, death notices and obituaries are both public announcements of people's deaths posted in newspapers and other publications.
 Summarily, while a death notice tends to be a shorter version of a death announcement, an obituary is typically a long-form publication containing the decedent’s biographical information and is usually published by the newspaper's staff as editorial content.